Environmental Hero Desktop

 Our approach to the environment

-As a branchless bank, we avoid the emissions associated with running a large network of buildings, But, as one of the fastest growing banks in the UK, and with expansion plans for the EU and US, we know that our Greenhouse Gas(GHG) emissions will grow quickly.
+As a branchless bank, we avoid the emissions associated with running a large network of buildings.
+However, as one of the fastest growing banks in the UK, and with expansion into the EU, we know that our Greenhouse Gas(GHG) emissions will grow quickly.
 We also know that the majority of emissions in our GHG emissions inventory come from our supply chain.
 So, we’re talking with our suppliers to understand their environmental goals and how we can work together to reduce our collective impact on the environment

 Our environmental commitments